 Online learning modules have been developed, which complement the on-site training provided to interns in hospitals and general practices.
-A range a modules will be available for interns commencing in July 2018.
-In addition, an eportfolio is under development, which will allow interns to record their training and experience and will allow trainers to sign-off on intern training.
+A range of modules will be available for interns commencing in July 2023.

 All Intern Training Networks must provide clinical skills training, life support training and formal educational events.